GrauleM/somo/examples/design_studies/ihm_fingergait/README.md

 Somo Framework Example:

-# In-Hand Manipulation - Finger Gait Hardware Validation
+# In-Hand Manipulation: Finger Gait
 We show that using a calibrated soft finger definition, SoMo achieves similar task-level results to real hardware.
 Using the soft hand with four soft fingers from [Abondance et. al 2020](https://ieeexplore.ieee.org/document/9134855), we apply a finger gait for contiunuous object rotation in hardware and compare it to a simulated hand performing the same gait.
 The results of simulations look visually similar to real hardware, and the resulting object rotation about is within 9% of the real hardware over the whole trajetory.
 The off-axis motion is also of the same order of magnitude.
 These results validate SoMo as a physically-acurate soft robot simulator.

 ## Background